ibm-cloud-docs/EventStreams/choosing_kafka_client_classic.md

 | [confluent-kafka-go ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/confluentinc/confluent-kafka-go) |  Golang | Latest  |  0.11.0  |   |
 | [librdkafka ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/edenhill/librdkafka) |  C or C++ | Latest  |  0.11.0  |   |
 {: caption="Table 2.
 Client support summary" caption-side="top"}

+### Footnote
+{: #footnote_clients_classic notoc}

+1. This version is the earliest that we have validated in continual testing.
+Typically, this is the initial version available within the last 12 months, but it might be newer if significant issues are known to exist. {: #footnote_classic}

 ## Backward compatibility (Classic plan only)
 {: #compatibility_classic}